Summary of our investigation

 If customers’ need a new connection to the water and/or wastewater network they have a choice about who provides it.
 It can be provided by the local monopoly water company, a new appointee or an accredited self-lay provider (SLP).
 SLPs are contractors who work in the market for providing new connections.
 They typically provide developers with water supply infrastructure which the local water and/or wastewater company then adopts, taking responsibility for the assets and using them to provide serves to end-user customers.

-As a result, where a developer customer asks a water company (rather than an SLP) to provide new water connections (‘a requisition’), the water company effectively provides non-contestable services to itself to enable those contestable services against which it competes with SLPs.
-In practice both the contestable and non-contestable services are often provided by the same part of the water company’s organisation (‘developer services’).
+Water companies provide contestable services, where they compete with new appointees and SLPs, and also non-contestable services, where they are the monopoly provider.
+For these non-contestable services, the water company effectively provides these to itself to enable those contestable services against which it competes with new appointees and SLPs.
+In practice both the contestable and non-contestable services are often provided by the same part of the water company’s organisation (developer services).

-In March 2013, we received complaints from two SLPs that alleged that Bristol Water was abusing its dominant position as a monopoly water company appointed under the Water Industry Act 1991.
-These complaints raised concerns that Bristol Water may be offering non-contestable services to SLPs on different terms to its own developer services business.
-The two SLPs thought that this meant that developer customers would always find Bristol Water’s developers services more attractive.
+In March 2013, we received complaints from two SLPs alleging that Bristol Water was abusing its dominant position as a monopoly water company appointed under the Water Industry Act 1991.
+These complaints raised concerns that Bristol Water may have been offering non-contestable services to SLPs on different terms to its own developer services business.
+The two SLPs thought this meant that developer customers would always find Bristol Water’s developer services more attractive.
 As a result, they felt that they and other SLPs were unable to compete fairly with Bristol Water in its area.

-- Bristol Water potentially using their dominant position in non-contestable services to harm effective competition for contestable services.
+- Bristol Water potentially using its dominant position in non-contestable services to harm effective competition for contestable services.